The gentlemen sitting to my left at a seminar referred to himself as a high school teacher. Teaching is his profession, but it is not who he is.

 We will never know who we are until we discover who Jesus is and what His Gospel has provided.

 Listen to the following sermon series to unpack the lessons of Colossians and examine how we can live a life worthy of the Lord.

-Latest Sermon: The Spread of the Gospel - Posted August 12, 2018Download Latest Sermon
+Latest Sermon: Messiah - Posted October 14, 2018Download Latest Sermon